Skip to main content

 Join us for a Reception on

-A Reception will be held on First Friday, September 5th, from 5–7pm, with the artist in attendance to meet visitors and answer questions about his work.
-Kelley will also be holding an Artist Talk on Saturday, September 13th at 1pm.
+An Opening Reception will be held on First Friday, October 3rd from 5–7pm, with the artist in attendance to meet visitors and answer questions about his work.
+During the Opening, Mason will feature animated VJ (video jockey) projections that are audio-reactive and accompanied by custom music in the Library's 1833 Room.